University of North Carolina at Chapel Hill student housing: Manning East Community

 Horton is one of the newest residence halls on campus, built in 2002.
-The buildings four floors house 276 students, both men and women with eight Resident Advisers.
-Horton is in a suite style layout with interior corridor access.
-The building also as seminar rooms, study rooms, kitchens, ice machines, laundry rooms, a TV room, a recreation room and vending machines that all residents have access to.
+The building's four floors house 276 students, both men and women with eight Resident Advisers.
+Horton is in a suite-style layout with interior corridor access.
+The building also has seminar rooms, study rooms, kitchens, ice machines, laundry rooms, a TV room, a recreation room and vending machines that all residents have access to.

-Named after George Moses Horton who was a slave in Chatham County who taught himself how to read and write.
+Named after George Moses Horton, who was a slave in Chatham County who taught himself how to read and write.
 His master eventually permitted Horton to rent his own time and Horton made money by writing poems for university students who wanted to impress their lady friends.
 Horton hoped to eventually make enough money to buy his freedom but, unfortunately, he never acquired the sum.
 He published three books of his poetry before 1865, the most notable being The Hope of Liberty, appearing in 1829 as the first book ever published by an African American in the South.
-Horton Hall is the first building at Carolina named in honor of a slave and is believed to be the first university building in the nation to bear the name of a slave.
+Horton Hall is the first building in Carolina named in honour of a slave and is believed to be the first university building in the nation to bear the name of a slave.